Indian Copyright Orders and Judgments – 2020

 Super Cassettes Industries Pvt.
 Ltd. vs. Prime Cable Network and Anr., Delhi High Court, CS(COMM) 594/2016

-The plaintiff, in this matter, is in the business of producing and marketing music cassettes, compact discs, etc., in addition to producing and distributing films.
-Defendant no.1 is a large provider of ground cable network services in the State of Uttarakhand and defendant no.2 is an individual working for defendant no.1.
-The plaintiff claims to be the owner of a large number of copyrights in music and literary works, films and sound recordings, including Hindi film songs, non-film songs, and songs in regional languages.
-As a part of its business activities the plaintiff grants licenses to various entities to allow them to use its copyrighted works.
-Such entities include FM Radio Stations, Television Broadcasters, Multi-System Operators (MSO), etc. The plaintiff has stated in this suit, that defendant no.1 operates as a MSO and has alleged that defendant no.1 has broadcasted and/or communicated the plaintiff’s copyrighted sound recordings, the underlying lyrics, musical composition and the audio – visual works, to the public through its cable network, thereby infringing the plaintiff’s copyright.
-After the plaintiff learned about this alleged infringement, it initially sent notices informing defendant no.1 of its infringing activities and directed defendant no.1, to acquire the necessary licenses for the content that it was broadcasting, which was owned by the plaintiff.
+The plaintiff, in this matter, was in the business of producing and marketing music cassettes, compact discs, etc., in addition to producing and distributing films.
+Defendant no.1 was a large provider of ground cable network services in the State of Uttarakhand and Defendant no.2 was an individual working for Defendant no.1.
+The plaintiff claimed to be the owner of a large number of copyrights in music and literary works, films and sound recordings, including Hindi film songs, non-film songs, and songs in regional languages.
+As a part of its business activities the plaintiff used to grant licenses to various entities to allow them to use its copyrighted works.
+Such entities included FM Radio Stations, Television Broadcasters, Multi-System Operators (MSO), etc. The plaintiff alleged that Defendant no.1 used to operate as a MSO and broadcasted and/or communicated without permission, the plaintiff’s copyrighted sound recordings, the underlying lyrics, musical composition and the audio-visual works, to the public through its cable network, thereby infringing the plaintiff’s copyright.
+After the plaintiff learned about this alleged infringement, it initially sent notices informing Defendant no.1 of its infringing activities and directed Defendant no.1 to acquire the necessary licenses to broadcast Plaintiff’s content.
 Defendant no.1 however, did not respond to any of these notices, and continued to broadcast infringing content through its cable network.
-Following this, the plaintiff filed a copyright infringement suit against defendant no.1 in the Delhi High Court and in addition to this the plaintiff also conducted an investigation and presented the findings from the investigation as evidence in court.
-The evidence included the recordings of the infringing content being broadcasted on defendant no.1’s cable network, which substantiated the plaintiff’s claims of copyright infringement against defendant no.1.
+Following this, the Plaintiff filed a copyright infringement suit against Defendant no.1 in the Delhi High Court and in addition to this the Plaintiff also conducted an investigation and presented the findings from the investigation as evidence in court.
+The evidence included the recordings of the infringing content being broadcasted on Defendant no.1’s cable network, which substantiated the Plaintiff’s claims of copyright infringement.

 Upon reviewing the facts of the case and the evidence presented by the plaintiff, the court decided in favour of the plaintiff and granted an order of permanent injunction.
 The court also ordered the defendants to pay damages to the plaintiff.